-The downtown east side
+The downtown east side (AP)

 Claire Martin (1980) began her career by studying a degree in Social Work, however, she changed her focus to Photography when she realized that change can also be effected through this medium.
 Since beginning her career pursuing personal projects in 2007, she has focused her lens on marginalized communities within prosperous nations.